ITTechnic/PikiOs/README.md

 You can burk the image to disk with `/env/burn.sh`

+Before booting the image add ` 1` to cmdline.txt to boot to the prompt once at the prompt run `raspi-config` and make sure you configure

+- your graphics card memory
+- install the driver for GPU acceleration
+- localization setup

+then `vi /boot/cmdline.txt` and remove the ` 1` you added earlier, save and restart

 ## Troubleshooting

 ### Blank screen, or a blank screen with a single cursor line